BeSlower/Self-Driving-Car/Project_3_behavioral_cloning/writeup_report.md

 ## Data Collection

-To capture good driving behavior, I totally recorded 9 trips with different scenarios.
+To capture good driving behavior, I totally recorded 9 trips for trap one with different scenarios.

 | Trip ID |     Scenario      | Number of frames |
 | :-----: | :---------------: | :--------------: |